The Fatigued Caregiver

 Everyone has a few friends who are closer than family.
 And with close friends, there are always a few who would gladly help with our burdens whether it be a listening ear or an afternoon off while they spend some time with our loved one.

 My Mom had a large immediate family, plus an extra- large second family from her most recent marriage, yet the person I recall most is one sweet sister-in-law.
-While my Mom lived in the “group home,” this dear woman took my Mom out for lunch once a week until my Mom was too ill to leave the “home.”
+While Mom lived in the “group home,” she would visit regularly and take Mom out for lunch once a week.
 I’ll always be grateful to her for the pleasure she gave my mom and me.